 Advances in technology have produced different types of digital learning.
 Much early experience focused on web-based modules accessed at an individual’s computer - the traditional ‘click next, quiz at the end’ style experience, whose focus is often more on compliance than learning.
 However, as a learning tool, digital learning is much broader.
 There are three broad categories of practice, although definitions vary and overlaps exist between categories:

 Formal digital - where technology is used to deliver formal course-based content (for example ‘Introducing GDPR') to the end user without significant interaction with (or support from) training or learning professionals, peers or managers.
 A significant industry has grown up around this type, spanning electronic content authoring, content asset management, instructional design and learning management.
 Formal provision now covers a huge variety of subjects from accountancy and IT, to management and communication techniques.

 Informal digital – where technology provides opportunities to support informal workplace learning, mainly through forums.
 In many knowledge-intensive organisations, informal digital learning is linked with knowledge management.
 The collaborative media approach (see below) can play an important role in knowledge-sharing among professional communities.
 The rise of informal networking via online tools enables knowledge-sharing within organisations as well as externally.
 Visit the CIPD Community.

 Blended or supported learning - where formal and/or informal learning may be combined (‘blended’) with other types of learning.
 For example, the majority of learning content might be delivered through face-to-face lectures or coaching and/or through text material, but the dialogue with other learners, collaborative activities and searching for/access to supporting material are all conducted online.
-A popular blend is the ‘flipped’ classroom model where the knowledge transfer is done online asynchronously with the discussion on that learning done face-to-face.
+A popular blend is the ‘flipped’ classroom model where the knowledge transfer is done online asynchronously with the discussion on that learning done synchronously, face-to-face or in a virtual classroom.